mskcc/smile-cpt-gateway/README.md

-# CMO MetaDB CPT Gateway 🔍
+# SMILE CPT Gateway 🔍

-The CPT Gateway is a downstream subscriber to any new messages processed/persisted by CMO METADB.
+The CPT Gateway is a downstream subscriber to any new messages processed/persisted by SMILE.

 ## Run